InfraLore/make_for_devops/chapters/21-make_as_your_personal_learning_tool.md

 ## The One-Liner Problem

+There's something demoralizing about searching for the same command for the fifth time.
+You start to wonder: am I actually learning anything?
+Why can't I retain this?
+The answer isn't that you're bad at learning—it's that human memory wasn't designed to remember exact command syntax.
+We're good at concepts, patterns, relationships.
+We're terrible at arbitrary flags and parameter orders.
+The constant searching isn't a personal failing—it's a tool problem.

 Modern DevOps involves dozens of specialized tools, each with hundreds of commands, each command with dozens of flags.
 The learning curve isn't a curve—it's a cliff.

 Consider what you need to know:

 **Kubernetes**: `kubectl` has over 50 subcommands.
 Getting logs from a crashed pod requires knowing about `--previous`.
 Debugging network issues means understanding `kubectl exec`, port-forwarding, and pod DNS resolution.
 You learn these through painful experience, one incident at a time.

 **Docker**: Building images, managing containers, cleaning up volumes, inspecting networks, debugging networking, security scanning.
 Each operation has its own syntax, its own flags, its own gotchas.

 **Git**: Beyond basic commits, there's rebasing, cherry-picking, bisecting, reflog archaeology, submodule management.
 The commands you need once a month but can never quite remember.

 **Cloud CLIs**: AWS CLI has thousands of commands.
 Each one returns JSON you need to parse with `jq`.
 The command to find unused security groups involves three AWS API calls and complex filtering.

 **Infrastructure as Code**: Terraform commands, Ansible playbooks, Helm charts.
 Each tool has its own way of doing things, its own debugging approach, its own "why isn't this working?" investigation pattern.

 You learn these tools gradually.
 You encounter a problem, search Stack Overflow, find a solution, solve the problem.
 Two weeks later, you encounter the same problem and can't remember the solution.
 The cycle repeats.

 **The traditional approach**: Keep notes.
 Maybe a personal wiki.
 Or a notes app.
 Or bookmarked Stack Overflow answers.
 Or saved Slack messages.
 Or comments in your terminal history.
 The knowledge is scattered, inconsistent, and divorced from the actual work.

 **The Make approach**: When you learn something, add it to your Makefile.
 The knowledge lives where you need it, in executable form.

+**The Turning Point**: Maybe it's the third time this week you've searched your Slack history for that AWS command.
+Maybe it's realizing you have five different note files with overlapping but inconsistent information.
+Maybe it's watching a new teammate ask you how to do something and realizing you can't quickly point them to an answer.
+There's a moment when scattered knowledge becomes obviously unsustainable.
+That's when you need a system.

 ## Your Personal Runbook